jrivas-cyber/PCI-scoping-exercises/README.md

 - Scoping exercises should be performed annually (_at minimum_)
 - Should include validation of people, processes and technologies that handle account data
 - Should include the identification of all current and new payment channels
-- Include policies and standards that enforce PCI requirements in your organization
+- Include policies and standards that enforce PCI requirements for your organization

 ---